 Where do I go from here?

-Timelion has a built-in documentation that allows you to discover the different functions.
+Timelion has built-in documentation that allows you to discover its different functions.
 To access it, use the Docs button next to the time range selector at the top-right of the interface.
 The auto complete feature can also helps you to remember and have a short description of the available commands.

 The Elasticsearch commands start by ".es", you can change the resolution of the chart by using the drop down menu at the right of the search bar.